* This is the Consumer Version. *

 Sometimes people need the help of a machine to breathe until the underlying problem can be treated.

-Respiratory failure is a medical emergency that can result from long-standing, progressively worsening lung disease or from severe lung disease that develops suddenly, such as the acute respiratory distress syndrome (see Acute Respiratory Distress Syndrome (ARDS)), in otherwise healthy people.
+Respiratory failure is a medical emergency that can result from long-standing, progressively worsening lung disease or from severe lung disease that develops suddenly, such as the acute respiratory distress syndrome (see page Acute Respiratory Distress Syndrome (ARDS)), in otherwise healthy people.